 Will the next 20 years be defined by ‘islands,’ ‘orbits’ or ‘communities’?

 Islands.
-An economist looking back 20 years after the 2008 financial crisis found that countries turned inward as “mounting public debt, aging populations, and decreased capital investment exacerbated downward pressures on developed economies.”
+An economist looking back from 2028, two decades after the 2008 financial crisis found that countries had turned inward as “mounting public debt, aging populations, and decreased capital investment exacerbated downward pressures on developed economies.”

-Automation and AI were more disruptive than expected.
-Climate change challenged governments’ ability to cope.
-“The global pandemic of 2023 dramatically reduced global travel.”
+Automation and AI turned out to more disruptive than expected.
+Climate change had challenged governments’ ability to cope.
+Other contingencies had dramatic consequences as well.
+For example, “The global pandemic of 2023 dramatically reduced global travel.”

 The good news from 2028: “The slowing of globalization and trade is sparking a new generation of experimentation, innovation, and entrepreneurship at local levels.”
 Man-machine cooperation is helping reverse job losses.

 Orbits.
 At the end of the Smith administration in 2032, rising regional tensions are giving way as major powers learn to cooperate for self-preservation.
 The U.S. had not fully realized how nervous Beijing, Moscow, and Tehran were about economic stress and social tensions at home and so could not compromise on external challenges.

 “It took a mushroom cloud in a desert in South Asia to shake us from our complacency,” the president’s national security advisor reflects.

 The good news: “With China’s help, the United States quickly moved to defuse the crisis — we were lucky.
 The conflict barely missed escalating to a full nuclear exchange.
 President Smith shared the Nobel Peace Prize with the President of China that year.”